Delhi Remains a Gas Chamber as Thick Smog Leads to 'Severe' Air Quality, Schools Shut

 New Delhi: A thick blanket of smog continues to envelope the national capital and neighouring areas with five places crossing 500 on air quality index (AQI) scale on Thursday morning.
 Considering the health hazards, schools in Delhi have been shut till Friday.

-According to AQI, the pollutants in Okhla, Mundka and Dwarka are above 500, while it continues to remain severe in neighbouring Ghaziabad and Noida.
+According to AQI at 5am, the pollutants in Okhla, Mundka and Dwarka were above 500, while it continued to remain severe in neighbouring Ghaziabad and Noida.

 The Supreme Court-mandated anti-pollution authority EPCA on Wednesday ordered closure of schools in Delhi-NCR for the next two days as pollution in the region hovered close to emergency levels.
 The Central Pollution Control Board (CPCB) also advised people to avoid outdoor exposure and work from home.